gregcox7/choice_rt_models/README.md

 # choice_rt_models
-A set of tutorial notes for cognitive models of choice and response time
+A set of tutorial notes for cognitive models of choice and response time.

+This is a test.